-A minimum of 32 credits at the graduate level is required, including 17 credits in the Department of Health, Nutrition and Exercise Sciences and a 3 credit scholarly project.
-The remaining 15 credits are obtained through non-departmental courses in related areas.
+A minimum of 32 credits at the graduate level is required, including 17 credits of graduate nutrition courses and a 3 credit scholarly project.
+The remaining 15 credits are obtained through non-program courses in related areas.
 Degree completion also requires satisfactory performance on a written comprehensive examination and presentation of scholarly project at a department seminar.